Admissions to the University of Göttingen

 The foundation course will take one year and prepare you for a final assessment examination (“Feststellungsprüfung”).
 Once you passed the Feststellungsprüfung you have to apply a second time at Göttingen University for your chosen degree programme and, if selected, will be granted direct access to begin your studies.

 Admission requirements vary depending on the programme.
-Usually a bachelor degree in a related area (if you apply for a master programme) or a master degree/an equivalent (if you apply for doctoral studies), as well as proof of language proficiency are required.
+Usually a bachelor degree in a related area (if you apply for a master programme), as well as proof of language proficiency are required.

 For programmes that are taught in German, the proof of proficiency is required for enrolment (at least DSH-2).
 For programmes that are taught in English, proof of proficiency is required (TOEFL, IELTS, Cambridge Certificate) if it is not your first language.
 Please note that for some programmes proficiency in German as well as in English are required.
 Please refer to the webpages of the programmes of your interest for detailed information concerning the language prerequisites.

 First-year students in undergraduate programmes are rarely eligible for funding prior to starting their studies.
 However, there are some scholarships available from a variety of donors most prominently the DAAD.
 In general, there are more scholarships and grants available for graduate students than undergraduates.

 Only a small number of study programmes at the University of Göttingen require tuition fees.
 Most programmes charge only an administrative fee of around 300 Euros per semester.

 Depending on your lifestyle, you will need a minimum of 670 Euros per month to live comfortably.